Philliec459/Create-Thin-Section-Image-Labels-for-Semantic-Segmentation-Training/README.md

 ![Image](GradientThinSection.png)

-We then partition the gray-level image data into different bins which will serve as our labels:
+We then partition the gray-level image data into different bins which will serve as our annotated image labels:

     label = np.zeros(gradient.shape )